Alice Chu PhD, MBA, MPH ’19

 Leslie Safier MPH ’10

 Leslie received her MPH degree in Infectious Diseases and Vaccinology.
-She is the Director of Performance Improvement at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
-In her role, she partners with hospital departments and the medical staff to develop, manage, and monitor performance improvement projects, manages external quality data reporting requirements, and provides strategic planning, coaching and practical assistance for hospital leadership in performance improvement.
-Prior to joining ZSFG, she was the Director of Research at Healthy Communities Institute where she partnered with public health departments, hospitals, and community groups to measure and improve community health outcomes.
+She is currently the Director of Operational Improvements at Santa Clara Valley Medical Center.
+In her role, she is responsible for Value-Based Programs across the enterprise.
+She previously worked as the Director Performance Improvement at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
+In her prior role, she partnered with hospital departments and the medical staff to develop, manage, and monitor performance improvement projects, managed external quality data reporting requirements, and provided strategic planning, coaching and practical assistance for hospital leadership in performance improvement.
 She is LEAN certified and a graduate of the America’s Essential Hospitals 2018 Essential Woman’s Leadership Academy.
-Outside of work, interests include hiking, travel, reading, and cooking.
+Outside of work, her interests include hiking, camping, reading and succulent gardening.